MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-custom-app.md

       ![Screenshot of the dialog for creating a new eventstream.](media/external-sources/new-eventstream.png)

-1. To add custom endpoint source, on the get-started page, select **Use custom endpoint**.
+1. To add a custom endpoint source, on the get-started page, select **Use custom endpoint**.

    ![Screenshot of the option to use a custom endpoint.](media/external-sources/use-custom-endpoint.png)